Skip to Main Content

 6. If I am not using the material for the purposes of "criticism and review" or illustration…

-• is this something I could leave out?
+• Is this something I could leave out?

-• do I have permission from the copyright holders to use it?
+• Do I have permission from the copyright holders to use it?

 If you are still unsure, contact the Copyright Librarian for advice.